ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 Setup Kubernetes Cluster
 ------------------------
-In order to be able to deploy Artemis on Kubernetes, you need to setup a cluster.
+To be able to deploy Artemis on Kubernetes, you need to set up a cluster.
 A cluster is a set of nodes that run containerized applications.
 Kubernetes clusters allow for applications to be more easily developed, moved and managed.

-With the following commands you will set up one cluster with three agents as well as Rancher which is a platform for cluster management with an easy to use user interface.
+With the following commands, you will set up one cluster with three agents as well as Rancher which is a platform for cluster management with an easy to use user interface.

 **IMPORTANT: Before you continue make sure Docker has been started.**